Applifting/link-shortener/README.md

 /<link_endpoint>
 Redirects to a url corresponding to its respective endpoint

+To do for current pull request:

+-

-To do:
+To do before production:

-- Create engine within the before-server-start listener
-- Hide environment variables (before production)
+- Hide environment variables